Skip to main content

 Multi-Attribute, Multimodal Bias Mitigation in AI Systems

-Periodic Reporting for period 1 - MAMMOth (Multi-Attribute, Multimodal Bias Mitigation in AI Systems)
+Periodic Reporting for period 2 - MAMMOth (Multi-Attribute, Multimodal Bias Mitigation in AI Systems)

-Reporting period: 2022-11-01 to 2024-04-30
+Reporting period: 2024-05-01 to 2025-10-31

-The MAMMOth consortium, which is coordinated by the Centre for Research and Technology Hellas (CERTH), includes computer scientists, AI experts, social scientists, public communication experts, ethics and data protection experts, as well as parties who represent communities of vulnerable and/or underrepresented groups in AI research.
+The MAMMOth consortium, which was coordinated by the Centre for Research and Technology Hellas (CERTH), includes computer scientists, AI experts, social scientists, public communication experts, ethics and data protection experts, as well as parties who represent communities of vulnerable and/or underrepresented groups in AI research.

-1. Algorithm-based decision making in finance: The goal is to identify attributes contributing to AI bias in credit scoring and debt repayment, and to develop and test an algorithmic decision-making system that reduces bias in financial services.
+1. Algorithm-based decision making in finance: The goal was to identify attributes contributing to AI bias in credit scoring and debt repayment, and to develop and test an algorithmic decision-making system that reduces bias in financial services.

-2. Decision making in face verification systems: The goal is to address inequalities in the access of minorities to online services using remote face verification, e.g. in the context of digital identity authentication/Know Your Customer (KYC) procedures.
+2. Decision making in face verification systems: The goal was to address inequalities in the access of minorities to online services using remote face verification, e.g. in the context of digital identity authentication/Know Your Customer (KYC) procedures.

-3. Bias in academic collaborations and citations: The goal is to investigate how intersectional biases in search engines like Google Scholar affect the visibility of scholars and measure their impact on the academic network.
+3. Bias in academic collaborations and citations: The goal was to investigate how intersectional biases in search engines like Google Scholar affect the visibility of scholars and measure their impact on the academic network.

-1. Redefining Bias: The project has advanced the understanding of bias by considering multiple protected characteristics, transcending the limitations of single-attribute fairness-aware learning.
+1. Redefining Bias: The project advanced the understanding of bias by considering multiple protected characteristics, transcending the limitations of single-attribute fairness-aware learning.
 This multi-dimensional approach has been integrated into an operational framework that incorporates legal and societal perspectives to define and assess bias more comprehensively.

-5. Availability, deployment and awareness raising of unbiased and bias-preventing AI solutions: By including experts and stakeholders in the MAMMOth bias toolkit's design, a co-creation process contributed to address the inherent application limits of technical and research work on AI fairness and encouraged awareness about MAMMOth topics among the research community and affected communities.
+5. Availability, deployment and awareness raising of unbiased and bias-preventing AI solutions: By including experts and stakeholders in the MAMMOth bias toolkit's design, a co-creation process contributed to addressing the inherent application limits of technical and research work on AI fairness and encouraged awareness about MAMMOth topics among the research community and affected communities.

-Upon completion, the main project results will include:
+The main project results include:

 • Establishment of best practices for incorporating bias-aware AI in credit scoring and face verification applications.